OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 *Needed for requirements: Tools/Geometry/Interaction/01 and Tools/Geometry/Interaction/02*

 Parameters are set the same way as any other OpenMDAO input variable.
-For example, consider a cylinder with two parameters: radius and height.
-If we have a geometry manipulator called *geo_manipulator,* the geometry parameters can be directly set:
+For example, consider a cylinder with two parameters: *radius* and *height*.
+If we have a geometry manipulator called ``geo_manipulator,`` the geometry parameters can be directly set:

 .. testsetup:: parameter_interface